-GBHWC shall have the right to reject all proposals or offers submitted in response to this RFP, and/or cancel this RFP at any time if the Director determines such to be in the interest of GBHWC and/or for whatever reason allowed by law and/or regulation.
+GBHWC shall have the right to reject all proposals or offers that have been submitted in response to this RFP, and/or may cancel this RFP at any time if the Director determines such to be in the interest of GBHWC or if allowed by law or regulation.
+GBHWC is an Equal Opportunity Employer and provider.

-ESA C. ARRIOLA
+THERESA C. ARRIOLA, Directo